GodsApostles838/Hill-Climb-Cheat-menu/README.md

-# Hill-Climb-Cheat-menu
-Hill Climb Cheat Menu
+# Hill Climb Cheat Menu

+**Instructions:**

+1. **Unzip Folder:** Unzip the downloaded folder to your preferred location.

+2. **Open Folder:** Navigate to the unzipped folder.

+3. **Run Application:**
->> Open the folder and click "HillClimb Hacks" Application.
+   - Inside the folder, locate and double-click the "HillClimb Hacks" application to run it.